betterscientificsoftware/bssw.io/Articles/Blog/2026-06-documentation-is-the-interface.md

 The result is not two separate documentation systems.
 It is a documentation system that serves people through the website and AI through a structured knowledge layer.

-The practical takeaway is pretty simple.
+The practical takeaway is straightforward.
 Most projects do not need a massive overhaul of AI documentation.
 However, a few habits suddenly matter even more than they used to.